linode/docs/docs/tools-reference/linux-system-administration-basics.md

 If this number is consistently and considerably higher than 0, you might consider taking measures to address your IO usage.
 However, if the `vmstat` output resembles the above, you can be sure in the knowledge that you're not experiencing an IO-related issues.

-If you are experiencing an intermittent issue, you will need to run `vmstat` *when* you experience the issue in order to properly diagnose or rule out an IO issue. `vmstat` output can sometimes help [support](/docs/platform/support/) diagnose problems.
+If you are experiencing an intermittent issue, you will need to run `vmstat` *when* you experience the issue in order to properly diagnose or rule out an I/O issue. `vmstat` output can sometimes help [support](/docs/platform/support/) diagnose problems.

 ### Monitor Processes, Memory, and CPU Usage with htop